 4. Click on the Use as select list.

-5. Select Main display.
+5. Select the Main display option.

 6. Close the Displays preference panel.